This post was originally published on A Globe Well Travelled in 2018. The content has been revised and updated with fresh information.

 You can also catch a public bus from Fort William to the Glenfinnan Visitor Center, or a train from Fort William to Glenfinnan Station, though do keep in mind that these options are fairly infrequent.

-If you want to do a Glenfinnan Viaduct tour from one of Scotland’s major cities, you can book a small group day trip from Inverness or a 2 day Jacobite experience from Edinburgh.
+🚌 If you’re short on time and want to jump on a Glenfinnan Viaduct tour from one of Scotland’s major cities, you can book a day trip from Inverness, a day trip from Glasgow, or a day trip from Edinburgh to visit the Scottish Highlands.

 When to be there:

 The Glenfinnan Viaduct train timetable changes depending on the season, so be sure to check the schedule before you go.
-Throughout the summer months (June to September) there will usually be two daily services – a morning service and an afternoon service.
+Throughout the summer months (June to September) there will usually be two daily services on the Jacobite train schedule – a morning service and an afternoon service.
 In the shoulder months (April, May, and October), it might be just a morning service.

 As per the Jacobite timetable, the morning service departs Fort William at 10:15 AM, and the afternoon service departs at 12:50 PM.
 The train should cross the viaduct around 30-40 minutes after it departs Fort William.
 You can also see the train cross the viaduct on its way back from Mallaig – this should happen about 45 minutes before the train is due back in Fort William.

-To ensure you have time to find a parking spot and walk to one of the viewpoints without missing the train, plan to arrive at Glenfinnan at least 30 minutes before the train is due to pass over the viaduct.
+To ensure you have time to find a parking spot and walk to one of the viewpoints without missing the action, plan to arrive at Glenfinnan at least 30 minutes before the Hogwarts Express steam train is due to pass over the viaduct.

-The parking lot at the bottom of the valley has a gated driveway at the back which leads to the base of the viaduct.
-It’s about a 10 minute walk, then you’ll come across a signpost pointing left to a dirt path (which can be muddy so bring appropriate footwear).
+When I visited in 2018, there was a gated driveway that mets the road which led to the base of the viaduct.
+After about 10 minutes of walking, you’ll come across a signpost pointing left to a dirt path (which can be muddy so bring appropriate footwear).
 It’s another 5 minute walk uphill to the viewing area.

-The Glenfinnan Viaduct viewpoint is not defined as a particular spot along the path, so you can settle anywhere.
-There will probably be a few tourists already waiting for the train to come by, but luckily there’s plenty of space so you shouldn’t have trouble finding a good spot.
+Viewpoint number 1 on my map is the most popular place to see Glenfinnan Viaduct.
+It’s not defined as a particular location along the path, so you can settle anywhere on the hillside.
+There will probably be a few tourists already waiting for the train to come by, but luckily it’s a large area so hopefully you shouldn’t have too much trouble finding a good spot.

 The walking path does continue up the hill, so if you want to avoid the crowds, you might come across a few more good viewing spots if you walk a bit further.
-Rob explored up there and said he had a slightly more elevated view of the viaduct.
+My husband explored up there and said he had a slightly more elevated view of the viaduct.

 We were aiming to see the train on its morning service, so we arrived at the viewpoint around 10:30 and waited 15-20 minutes for the train to come by.
 It appeared in the valley around 10:50 AM, then took a few minutes to slowly make its way over the bridge.

-There is a second viewpoint (number 2 on my map) located near the visitor center.
-I’ve seen photos that were taken from this viewpoint, and while the viaduct still looks lovely, I’d argue that the view is not quite as good as you’re further away from the action.
+The third viewpoint (number 3 on my map) is located near the visitor center.
+I’ve seen photos that were taken from this viewpoint, and while the viaduct still looks cool, I’d argue that the view is not quite as good as you’re further away from the action.
 If you do end up choosing this one, it would be a good idea to take a telephoto lens for your camera.

-Of course, you can also choose to ride the Jacobite steam train instead of seeing it from the viewpoints at Glenfinnan.
+🚂 Of course, you can also choose to book a ride on the Jacobite steam train instead of seeing it from the viewpoints at Glenfinnan.
 I chose not to do this as the return journey from Fort William to Mallaig and back takes a good 6 hours, but if you have the time, I’m sure this would be a great experience!
-A standard return ticket costsΒ Β£57 per adult and can be booked through the West Coast Railways website.

 Other experiences at Glenfinnan:

-Harry Potter fans might enjoy a Glenfinnan cruiseΒ to see some of the local filming locations and get an explanation of the area’s history from Loch Shiel.
+🛥️ You might enjoy a Glenfinnan Cruise on Loch Shiel to see some of the local Harry Potter filming locations and get an explanation of the area’s history.
+Unfortunately I didn’t get a chance to do this Glenfinnan Viaduct Harry Potter tour, but it looks amazing!

 Glenfinnan Station also has a totally adorable dining car cafe.
 We drove up here afterwards and stopped in for coffee and scones, arriving just as the steam train was pulling away from the station.